radiotaiso/nonova/README.md

 python nonova.py --help
 ```

+The purpose of the tool is to easily fill "ini" files that contain your activities

+You can generate different ini files for different days of the week and thus retrieve and upload those activities in another time.

+*REMEMBER* You can only upload activites for _the same day_

 Follow the steps to provide your credentials (which will be stored locally on the same folder)
 this will also get your OS in order to use the right compliled nova-cli.